akka/akka/akka-docs/rst/scala/persistence.rst

-  If a processor emits more than one outbound message per inbound ``Persistent`` message it **must** use a separate channel for each outbound message to ensure that confirmations are uniquely identifiable, otherwise, at-least-once message delivery is not guaranteed.
+  If a processor emits more than one outbound message per inbound ``Persistent`` message it **must** use a separate channel for each outbound message to ensure that confirmations are uniquely identifiable, otherwise, at-least-once message delivery semantics do not apply.
 This rule has been introduced to avoid writing additional outbound message identifiers to the journal which would decrease the overall throughput.
 It is furthermore recommended to collapse multiple outbound messages to the same destination into a single outbound message, otherwise, if sent via multiple channels, their ordering is not defined.
-These restrictions are likely to be removed in the final release.

-Whenever an application wants to have more control how sequence numbers are assigned to messages it should use an application-specific sequence number generator and include the generated sequence numbers into the ``payload`` of ``Persistent`` messages.
+If an application wants to have more control how sequence numbers are assigned to messages it should use an application-specific sequence number generator and include the generated sequence numbers into the ``payload`` of ``Persistent`` messages.

 Persistent channels